Large-scale Pre-training for Grounded Video Caption Generation: Manually annotated iGround dataset

 \section{Manually annotated iGround dataset}

-For the iGround dataset we select 3500 clips from the HowTo100M dataset~\citep{miech19howto100m} by sampling `interesting' videos that typically include dynamic events or actions that are clear and distinguishable.
+For the iGround dataset, we select \chg{3513} clips from the HowTo100M dataset~\citep{miech19howto100m} by sampling `interesting' videos that typically include dynamic events or actions that are clear and distinguishable.
 In those events/actions, people usually interact with objects.
-We make sure that the 3500 clips do not overlap with those in the HowToGround1M dataset described in section~\ref{sec:pseudolabeling}.
-We split the set into 2000/500/1000 video clips to form the train/val/test sets, respectively.
-The video annotation itself consists of 3 steps.
+We make sure that the 3513 clips do not overlap with those in the HowToGround1M dataset described in section~\ref{sec:pseudolabeling}. \chg{Moreover, we ensure that there is no video ID overlap with any of the downstream datasets.
+We split the set into a training set (2013 clips), a validation set (500 clips), and a test set (1000 clips), ensuring no overlap in video IDs between them.} The video annotation itself consists of 3 steps.
 The first step entails watching the video and providing a natural language description of what is happening in the video and the objects that are being manipulated.
 Note, that we are interested in the \textit{active objects}, \textit{i.e.} objects that humans interact with, rather than densely describing all objects in the scene.
 In the second step, bounding boxes are annotated for all visible instances of humans/objects mentioned in the caption that has been provided in the previous step.
 Finally, each bounding box is annotated with a short phrase or word that should match exactly a short phrase/word from the caption.
-More information about the annotation procedure including the exact annotation guidelines for the raters and the mechanisms for assuring the consistency and the overall quality of the rater annotations, can be found in the supplementary material.
+More information on the annotation procedure, including annotation guidelines for the raters and mechanisms to ensure the consistency and overall quality of the raters' annotations, can be found in appendix~\ref{sec:annotation_protocol}.